Easy Ground Pork Tacos Al Pastor

 Pineapple: The Star Ingredients

-Notably, in this ground pork tacos al pastor recipe, pineapple shines both in the marinade and as a fresh, diced salsa topping—classic yet so easy.
+What makes tacos al pastor iconic?
+Pineapple!
+Notably, in this al pastor recipe, pineapple shines both in the marinade and as a fresh, diced salsa topping—classic yet so easy.

 I first tasted these tacos at a popular Georgia spot, and their bold, unique flavor stole my heart.
-I even brought a chef friend along to try them, sharing my culture over those unforgettable tacos.
+Later, I even brought a chef friend along to try them, sharing my culture over those unforgettable tacos.

 Ingredients